testifysec/witness-website/content/en/docs/Attestors/oci.md

 title: "OCI"
 linkTitle: "OCI"
 date: 2022-05-01
-description: Collect information about an OCI image
+description: "Collect information about an OCI image"
 ---

 The OCI Attestor records information about a provided [Open Container Initiative](https://opencontainers.org/) (OCI) image stored on disk as a tarball.